Join our Live Q&A on Tuesday, Sep 16. Click to RSVP

 What

-RealXP Lab offers students a unique opportunity to work on real programming assignments from beloved indie studios—not hypothetical exercises.
-Through mentorship, office hours, code reviews, weekly stand-ups, and guest lectures, it provides a professional game development experience in a structured, supportive format focused on growth and industry readiness.
+RealXP Lab is a selective program that offers students and career switchers the unique opportunity to work on real game projects from beloved studios—not hypothetical exercises.
+Through mentorship, office hours, code reviews, weekly syncs, and guest lectures, it provides a structured, professional game development environment focused on growth and industry readiness.

 "Games are the ultimate combination of art and science"